AlgoritmoAlgoritmo/AlgoritmoAlgoritmo.github.io/README.md

 ## Relevant experience
-I've coding and releasing 3D NSFW games as a solo developer since 2019.
+I've been coding and releasing 3D NSFW games as a solo developer since 2019.
 Most of them are for PC, and recently I made 2 of them for WebGL thanks to the jams I joined.